Delegation of authority

 - Indemnification Authority

-- Authority to indemnify against unusually hazardous or nuclear risks is strictly limited to the highest agency officials (Secretary, Administrator, Public Printer, or TVA Chairman).
+- Authority to indemnify against unusually hazardous or nuclear risks is strictly limited to the agency Secretary, Administrator, Public Printer, or TVA Chairman.

 Responsibilities

-- Contractors: Should be aware that certain contract modifications or indemnifications require approval from top agency officials, potentially impacting timelines.
+- Contractors: Should verify that contract modifications or indemnifications are properly authorized.

-- Agencies: Must document delegations in writing and ensure compliance with delegation limitations.
+- Agencies: Must document delegations in writing and maintain oversight to ensure compliance with delegation limits.

 Practical Implications